k0ruy/dots/README.md

 ***THIS IS SUPER IMPORTANT***
 ----------------------------------------
-You have to add a line inside your sudoers file to allow the syncing of the installed repos without password.
-To do this add `%yourusername% ALL=NOPASSWD: /usr/bin/apt update`, replacing `%yourusername%` with your actual username. *ik this is not really a safe thing to do but it is allowing just the syncing, not really installing stuff or any other.*
+⚠️ &nbsp; You have to add a line inside your sudoers file to allow the syncing of the installed repos without password.

+⚠️ &nbsp; To do this add `%yourusername% ALL=NOPASSWD: /usr/bin/apt update`, replacing `%yourusername%` with your actual username.

+*i know this is not really a safe thing to do but it is allowing just the syncing, not really installing stuff or any other.*

 By doing this the panel genmon plugin can automatically show the number of updates, and by clicking on the icon you can upgrade them.
 ----------------------------------------